Explore Georgia Tours

 A quieter, more atmospheric Georgia emerges in winter.
 Snow-dusted Tbilisi is charming, ski resorts open in Gudauri, and you'll have major sites largely to yourself.

-• Pros: Dramatic winter landscapes, ski opportunities, no crowds, cozy atmosphere
+• Pros: Dramatic winter scenery, ski opportunities, no crowds, cozy atmosphere

-• Cons: Some mountain roads close; Svaneti access weather-dependent
+• Cons: Some mountain roads close, and Svaneti access depends on weather

 • Consider: Tbilisi + Kakheti + Kazbegi (weather permitting) is reliable